-Entrepreneurs… Do You Feel Like You Suck Sometimes?
-Me Too…
+As an Entrepreneur, Do You Feel like You Suck Sometimes?
+You are Not Alone!

 Where are the days where you would walk into a coffee shop and in passing, the discussions you would overhear are about business ideas, the next big thing, etc.?

-The past few weeks can in some circles only be characterised as the world possibly racing towards the end times.
-Now, discussions centre around load shedding, the incompetence of our government and SOEs, high unemployment rates, substandard education, and of course, the Corona Virus.
+The past year, 2020, can in some circles only be described as the world possibly racing towards the end times.
+Now, discussions centre around load shedding, the incompetence of our government and SOEs, corruption, high unemployment rates, substandard education, whether to use WhatsApp or Telegram, and of course, the COVID-19.

 Where is the environment where entrepreneurs enthusiastically compile a business plan, apply for funding, and iron out the final tweaks before launching that new dream business?